-A classic 'V-Model' design process was followed to develop Mantis, shown in Figure 2.
-After defining the requirements of Mantis, a design was formed using CAD, and a detailed simulation environment was formed to develop the navigation system.
-After implementing the design and integrating the various components, a rigorous test cycle began, where consistent failure points were identified and rectified through minor adjustments or larger design modifications.
+A classic 'V-Model' design process was followed to develop Mantis 2.0, shown in Figure 2.
+After defining the requirements of Mantis 2.0, a design was formed using CAD, and a detailed simulation environment was formed to develop the navigation system, see Figure 3.
+After implementing the design and integrating the various components, a rigorous test cycle began, where consistent failure points were identified and rectified through minor adjustments or larger design changes.